North Leigh: Social and economic history

 North Leigh's first record of a public house is from 1587, when Richard Breakspear was licensed as an ale-house keeper.
-In 1774 North Leigh three ale-houses: the Chequers, the Dun Cow and the King's Arms, but the Chequers and the Kings Arms had ceased trading by 1795.
+By 1774, North Leigh had three ale-houses: the Chequers, the Dun Cow and the King's Arms, but the Chequers and the Kings Arms had ceased trading by 1795.
 The Dun Cow was on the main road opposite the north gate of Eynsham Park.
 It too had ceased trading by the 1820s.
 By 1847 there were two new pubs: the Harcourt Arms and the Parker Arms.
 The Parker Arms ceased trading about 1870.
 The Harcourt Arms used to be a house dating from 1783, and was turned back into a private house in 1984.
 North Leigh's next recorded pub was the Masons Arms, which had opened by 1871 and remains open today.